Great Lakes Police Motorcycle Training Seminar Rules

 MAIN COMPETITION

-13) COURSE RUNS/SCORING: Competitors are required to make one untimed run through each separate skill/event.
+16) COURSE RUNS/SCORING: Competitors are required to make one run through each separate skill/event.
 The total score from these runs will be tallied to determine the final placement in the Main Competition.
-(The lower the score, the higher the ranking.
+(The lower the score, the higher the ranking

-14) 5 POINT MAXIMUM: A maximum of 5 penalty points is all any one Competitor can accumulate in any one skill/event.
-If the Competitor is assessed 5 points he/she need not complete the event.
+17) FIVE (5) POINT MAXIMUM: A maximum of five (5) penalty points is all any one Competitor can accumulate in any one skill/event.
+If the Competitor is assessed five (5) points, he/she can not accumulate any more points but is encouraged to complete the event.

-15) MAIN COMPETITION TIE SCORES: In the event of a tie score for a placing position in the Individual Competition, the following system will be used to determine final placement.
-The competitor will be required to make a timed run through all the events/skills consecutively.
-The object of the timed run is to complete the skills without being assessed penalty points with the addition of doing it as quickly as possible.
-At the completion of the run-off the scores will be tallied using the following schedule:
+18) MAIN COMPETITION TIE SCORES: To prevent a tie score for a placing position in the Individual Competition the following system will be used to determine final placement.
+One of the skill/events will also be timed.
+This time is only used as a tie breaker if needed.
+The object of the timed run is to complete the skill/event without being assessed penalty points with the addition of doing it as quickly as possible.
+Clean beats Time!

 SLOW RIDE COMPETITION

-16) ELIGIBILITY: All competitors properly entered in the Competition will participate in this event.
+19) ELIGIBILITY: All competitors properly entered in the competition will participate in this event.

-17) GOAL: The object of the Slow Ride Competition is for a Competitor to travel through a designated pattern as slowly as possible.
+20) GOAL: The object of the Slow Ride Competition is for a competitor to travel through a designated pattern as slowly as possible.
 The slowest time will determine the winner.

-19) TIMING: Timing of a Competitor’s Run will commence when a Competitor raises his/her feet from the Competition Surface and the Motorcycle front wheel axle crosses the plane of the Entry Line.
-A Competitor’s time ends when the rear axle of the Motorcycle crosses the plane of the Exit Line.
+22) TIMING: Timing of a Competitor’s Run will commence when a competitor raises his/her feet from the Competition Surface and the Motorcycle front wheel axle crosses the plane of the Entry Line.
+A competitor’s time ends when the rear axle of the Motorcycle crosses the plane of the Exit Line.

-21) GOAL: The object in the "Challenge" event is to complete a timed run through the course in as quick a time as possible without being assessed penalty points.
-For each penalty point assessed, an extra ten seconds will be added to the competitor’s time.
-22) BREAKDOWN DURING CHALLENGE: Rule #6 applies to the "Challenge."
+24) GOAL: The object in the "Challenge" event is to complete a timed run through the course in as quick a time as possible without being assessed penalty points.
+For each penalty point assessed, an extra 10 seconds will be added to the competitor’s time.
+Any competitor that completes the event without being assessed penalty points, 15 seconds will be subtracted from the competitor’s time.

 NOTE: The “Challenge” event layout is confidential and will be explained on the day of the competition.